 So are accounting and finance certifications necessary?
 No, but they definitely have a benefit in giving a new graduate or young professional more authority.
 What does a degree in finance do without a certification?
 It still helps you get a job in finance, but everyone can use a little help.

-Careers in Finance: What Can You Do With a Degree in Finance?
+Careers in Finance: What Jobs Can You Get with a Finance Degree?

 Once they have the degree and certifications, what do finance majors do to find jobs?
-There are numerous careers for finance majors in the financial sector and other industries, especially with the best finance degrees.
+What can you do with a degree in finance?
+There are numerous careers with a finance major’s degree in the financial sector and other industries, especially with the best finance degrees.
 Finance major careers require individuals who can evaluate the qualitative and quantitative dimensions of an entity’s problems and assess the financial implications of individual and corporate actions.
 These professionals have the analytical skills to appraise the financial standing of a business by dissecting its financial statements.

-So what does a degree in finance do for you on the job market?
-The most popular jobs for finance majors are in fields such as risk management, corporate finance, investment management, management consulting, and investment banking – only to name a few.
+What do you do with a finance degree?
+The most popular jobs for finance majors are in fields such as risk management, corporate finance, investment management, management consulting, real estate, commercial banking, insurance companies, and investment banking – only to name a few.
 These are where you’ll see the best finance degree salary out of college.
+You won’t be a chief financial officer, but entry-level positions in financial analysis are high-paying.
 The most common types of finance jobs include: